For the 3d animated short Fish for Life I did the character design of the protagonist Manolin.

 About the design

 His colors are a dark turquoise and a dull yellow.
 Turquoise is the color of perseverance and concentrated tension.
-It stands for independence, independence and self-assertion, but also for selfishness and idealism.
+It stands for independence and self-assertion, but also for selfishness and idealism.
 The color depicts Manolin’s distance from his fellow human beings – he is independent of the compassion of others and carries a feeling of emptiness.
 Yellow stands for an alert mind, for a lightness that is already dulled in Manolin.
 The color indicates a willingness to change.
 Connected with yellow is the new, the modern, the future.
 Stranded, the color yellow outweighs, as he loses his hat like rubber boots in the storm.